Yashraj-Muthyapwar/Detection-of-DDOS-Attacks-in-SDN-using-ML/README.md

 ## 📬 Feedback:
 If you find this repository helpful, please consider giving it a ⭐.
 Thanks!

 ---
 Contributions welcome.
-Built with ❤️ for scalable OTT data management.
+Built with ❤️ for securing SDN networks against evolving DDoS threats.